Maxi2711/Fuchs/README.md

 I aim to combine most of the major bots into one single bot, with advanced customization and custom commands.

 Currently I am working on implementing the back end for the bot.
 I want to make it easily expandable and maintainable.

+The bots interface will differ wildly from the other bots, because I am not going to make a webtools for it.
+Every interaction will for now be only through discord itself, either through private messages or through the server in question itself.